Deliv now offers same-day delivery for Shopify retailers

-Deliv, which partners with retailers like Macy’s, Best Buy and Petsmart to offer same-day delivery, is enabling Shopify retailers to offer scheduled, same-day delivery to customers.
+Deliv, which partners with retailers like Macy’s, Best Buy and PetSmart to offer same-day delivery, is enabling Shopify retailers to offer scheduled, same-day delivery to customers.

 This is thanks to a partnership with Zapiet, a store pickup and local delivery plug-in for Shopify.
 Zapiet helps Shopify retailers manage store inventories and configure the confines of the deliveries.
 This greater expansion into small businesses comes a couple of months after Deliv launched DeIiv RX for same-day delivery of prescriptions.